dentarg/auth0-blog/_posts/2018-01-10-apigateway-microservices-superglue.markdown

 * It enables to select the framework and the programming language that you think it's the best for the job.
 You can use the latest technologies on a microservice while keep the other parts in legacy mode.

+* It improves your teams agility, the ability to iterate on a small, focused piece of functionality quickly and to see results.

 * A crash of a microservice **does not halt** your entire system; you can gracefully degrade the experience.

 The above points can be summarized with two keywords: **indipendence** and **isolation**.